 In COCO, an evaluation is logged whenever it surpasses a target value.
-When an algorithm is run on problems with known optimal values, the target values are defined as differences to the optimal function value (in the singleobjective case) or to the optimal value of a multi-objective performance indicator (in the multi-objective case).
+When an algorithm is run on problems with known optimal values, the target values are defined as differences to the optimal function value (in the single-objective case) or to the optimal value of a multi-objective performance indicator (in the multi-objective case).
 In the usual benchmarking setting in COCO, the targets are chosen equidistantly in logarithmic scale.
 Therefore, it is very important that the optimal value is known (or is at least very well approximated).
-If the estimate of the optimal value is (much) lower than the true optimal value, the smallest target values will never be reached.
-If, on the other hand, it is (much) higher, the algorithm will be able to reach all targets while still being arbitrarily far away from the optimal value.
+If the estimate of the optimal value is (too) optimistic, the smallest target values will never be reached.
+If, on the other hand, the estimate is (too) pessimistic, the algorithm will be able to reach all targets while still being arbitrarily far away from the optimal value.

 The discretization of the bbob and bbob-biobj problems that produced mixed-integer problems was performed in such a way that the optimal values remained equal and are therefore known (see [9] for more details).
-This means that similarly to their corresponding continuous predecessors, the optima for the bbob-mixint problems are known, while for the bbob-biobj-mixint problems, the ideal and nadir points are known, but not the Pareto sets and fronts (in this case not even for the double sphere function).
+This means that similarly to their corresponding continuous predecessors, the optima for the bbob-mixint problems are known, while for the bbob-biobj-mixint problems, the ideal and nadir points are known, but not the Pareto sets and fronts (except for the special case of the double sphere function).
 In contrast, most Top Trumps and Mario GAN problems have unknown optimal values already in their single-objective formulation, which is to be expected in the majority of real-world problems.
 Consequently, neither the Pareto sets and fronts nor the ideal and nadir points are known for the bi-objective game-based problems.